-Web Spotlight brings back terms from traditional CMSs – the homepage, pages, and subpages.
+Web Spotlight brings back terms from traditional CMSs – the root item, pages, and subpages.
 When Web Spotlight is activated in your project, it models website navigation within your content model.
 The new content types serve for the page tree navigation on your website.
 They are also freely editable so that you can use your navigation for keeping other related data.

 Since website navigation is one of the key features of any website, we recommend incorporating the functionality right at the start of implementing your project.
-That's when you're evaluating how many projects you're going to need and Web Spotlight can help you decide.
+That's when you're evaluating how many projects you're going to need, and Web Spotlight can help you decide.

 To retrieve the actual content of your page, access your published content via the API and display it on your website in just a few steps.

 Combine preview and the Smart Link SDK that allows the Add buttons and edit links on preview.
 This enables your content creators to live edit the content directly from Kontent.ai.

 Web Spotlight as a welcome addition to Kontent.ai

 At Kontent.ai, we believe that headless is the right way for microservices architecture.
 Yet, apps are only as powerful as the people that use them.
 And that’s the purpose of Web Spotlight – to give website management power to business people.

 Web Spotlight is available for most Kontent.ai subscription plans as an add-on.
 When it’s activated, Web Spotlight is a tight part of Kontent.ai.

 - Web Spotlight uses the existing permission model.
 If a user is allowed to change content items of a given content type, they can do that in Web Spotlight as well.
 Content that the user doesn't have permissions for is greyed out and displayed as unavailable.